AI Insurance News

 4. Documentation

-5. How Agencies Can Use AI Safely (and Still Reap the Benefits)
+How Agencies Can Use AI Safely

-AI regulation doesn’t mean agencies should avoid adopting AI.
+AI regulation doesn't mean agencies should avoid adopting AI.
 It simply means you must use it responsibly.
+Safe, compliant AI includes drafting emails, summarizing documents, automating administrative tasks, creating marketing content, and enhancing CRM workflows.

 AI becomes risky only when agents rely on it for decision-making rather than supporting work.

-6. Why Partnering With an AI Consultant Reduces Risk
+Why Partnering With an AI Consultant Reduces Risk